Why Choose Us?

 First Aid refers to the administration of immediate care to an ill or injured individual until professional medical help arrives.

 First Aid skills can serve the purpose of treating a minor condition, such as dressing a small wound.
-In more serious cases, however, First Aid skills are provided with the intention of administering preliminary care until such time that the sick or injured person is attended to by emergency and medical professionals.
+In more serious cases, however, First Aid is provided as preliminary care until such time the sick or injured person is attended to by emergency and medical professionals.

 First Aid is typically given in order to prevent a condition from getting worse, to provide comfort, to quicken the recovery of an affected individual, and to preserve life.
 Saving lives is particularly true for First Aid techniques, such as cardiopulmonary resuscitation.